 OPENING STATEMENT OF HON.
-JOHN F. KERRY, A U.S. SENATOR FROM MASSACHUSETTS sense of humor.
-Having listened to him, I agree.
-[Laughter.]
+JOHN F. KERRY, A U.S. SENATOR FROM MASSACHUSETTS

 Senator KERRY.
 Mr. Secretary, we appreciate your being here.
 We love your testimony.
 But, while you are talking, I want you to know, the real deal is being cut right over here to my left.
 [Laughter.]